tellihealth/tellihealth-rpm-api-spec/md/main_description.md

 # Telli Health Developer's Guide and Specifications

-## Introduction

-Welcome to the Telli Health Developer Guide.

-The purpose of this document is to guide you through the Telli Health integration process, and focuses on how to get data from, or send data to, Telli Health's patient monitoring devices.
+Welcome to the Telli Health Developer Guide, which will guide you through the Telli Health integration process, and focuses on how to get data from, or send data to, Telli Health's patient monitoring devices.

 ## Device Generations Overview